 - Cost: Patient check-in kiosks can be expensive to install and set up.
 However, over time, their numerous benefits can lead to enough revenue to cover their initial costs.
 Plus, a modern, streamlined patient experience is priceless.

 How do patient check-in kiosks work?

 To use a check-in kiosk, a patient walks up to the device and types in their name.
-The kiosk adds walk-in patients to your waiting queue, and your front-office staff can tend to all your walk-ins in the order they arrived.
-If the patient is arriving for a scheduled appointment, they enter their identifying information, and the kiosk's software places the patient in the arrival queue.
+The kiosk adds walk-in patients to your waiting queue, and your front-office staff can tend to your walk-ins in the order they arrive.
+If the patient is arriving for a scheduled appointment, they enter their identifying information, and the kiosk’s software places the patient in the arrival queue.